 - BSE trading hours.
 BSE trading hours (9:15am to 3:30pm Mumbai time, Monday to Friday) are two and a half hours behind Singapore time, which makes it convenient to place price-sensitive orders.

 - Complex paperwork and restrictions.
 If you have ties to India and wish to invest directly in individual Indian shares, the process of becoming eligible can be complex and you may not be allowed to buy shares in some of the listed companies.

 - Foreign currency risk.
-Having a trading account in USD and trading in shares priced in Indian rupees exposes you to foreign currency risk and foreign exchange conversion fees.
+Having a trading account in SGD, and trading in shares priced in Indian rupees, or ETFs priced in USD, exposes you to foreign currency risk and foreign exchange conversion fees.

 - Foreign event volatility.
-Indian share and ETF prices are subject to volatility caused by events occurring in India only, whose potential effects may not be immediately apparent to US investors.
+Indian share and ETF prices are subject to volatility caused by events occurring in India only, whose potential effects may not be immediately apparent to Singaporean investors.